dustinpfister/blog_posts/_posts/threejs-object3d-get-world-position.md

 ## 2 - Animation loop examples

 I would like to make at least one if not more videos for each of my blog posts on threejs, and this one is no exception.
 Also in order to really gain a good sense of what is going on with various things that have to go with world space and local space it would be best to make at least a few animation examples with this sort of thing.
+So in this section I will be going over at least one if not more animation examples that involve the use of the get world position method of the object3d class.

 ### 2.1 - Animation example of the cone and cube groups